i05nagai/memorandum/language/english_speaking.md

     * used to emphasize sth
 * likelihood
     * There is a strong likelihood that the company will have to lay off workers.
+* job
+    * job security
+        * Job security has become a big issue in the current economy.
+        * if you have a job security, your job is likely to be permanent
+        * the fact of your job being permanent, so that you will probably not lose it
+    * job stability
+        * the fact of an employee, or a group of employees, being able to keep the same job for a long time
+            * There are certain industries that still offer long-term job stability.
+        * the fact of an employee not changing jobs often
 * jobless
     * compared to the overall jobless rate of 4.5 percent
 * patronize